 Cavity wall insulation is designed to last for the entire lifespan of the building.
 If fitted correctly by an experienced and qualified team, then the insulating materials spraying into your cavity walls will remain in good condition forever and never need replacing.

-This means that the cavity wall insulation could potentially save you tens of thousands of pounds over its lifespan.
+This means that the cavity wall insulation could potentially save you tens of thousands of pounds over its lifespan, paying for itself many times over.

-Alongside this, all of our cavity wall insulation installations use mineral wool product types which are covered by a 25 year insurance backed guarantee.
-This means that along with being fully compliant with the latest fire and safety regulations, that should anything go wrong with the insulation then it will be replaced under the terms of the guarantee.
+Alongside this, all of our cavity wall insulation installations use mineral wool product types which are covered by a 25-year insurance backed guarantee.
+This means that along with being fully compliant with the latest fire and safety regulations, should anything go wrong with the insulation then it will be replaced under the terms of the guarantee.

 This means that even some of the first properties that we insulated are still within this guarantee!